Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 **Range:** Melee, 15 feet

-**Targets:** Single-target
+**Targets:** Multi-target

-**Attack:** Expertise
+**Attack:** Agility

 **Duration:** Instant

 </div>

-As you fan your hands, gushing air pours forth from your fingertips, stripping your foes of their defenses.
-Make an Expertise attack against each creature within a 15 foot radius cone.
-If you hit, deal 1d4 + Presence water damage and apply a stack of defenseless.
+As you fan your hands, freezing air pours forth from your fingertips, freezing your foes to the ground.
+Make an Agility attack against each creature within a 15 foot radius cone.
+If you hit, deal 1d4 + Presence water damage and apply one stack of rooted.

-If you have at least 4 stacks of water exposure, make an attack against each creature within a 15 foot radius of yourself instead.
+If you have at least 4 stacks of water exposure, make an attack against each other creature within a 15 foot radius of yourself instead.

 ### Frost Step